NOAA-OCM/HHT_Data_Ingest/README.md

 This repository contains the programs and some test data used for updating the Historical Hurricane Tracks (HHT) web site, [https://coast.noaa.gov/hurricanes/](https://coast.noaa.gov/hurricanes/).
 These programs will ingest and combine three different data sources: two HURDAT2 data files, one each for the North Atlantic and one for the  Northeastern Pacific, from the National Hurricane Centers [HURDAT2 data sets](https://www.nhc.noaa.gov/data/#hurdat), and one global data file from the [International Best Track Archive for Climate Stewardship (IBTrACS)](https://www.ncdc.noaa.gov/ibtracs/) data set, currently (September, 2019) at version [V04r00](https://www.ncdc.noaa.gov/ibtracs/index.php?name=ib-v4-access).

-All data sets are downloaded manually as csv files.
-The HHT_AnnualUpdateV2.py program is then updated with new file names and run.
-It will create four different shapefiles, in two sets, one of storms with all data (prefixed with "Good_"), and one set for storms with missing wind and/or pressure information (prefixed with "Missing_").
-Each set consists of a Tracks shapefile, containing one attributed polyline for each storm, and a Segments shapefile, containing many polylines per storm, where each line represents the track segment from one time observation up to the next one.
+The program now uses a configuration file, `config.ini` to set up all directories, URLs, etc.  In theory, this should be the only file that needs updating each year.
+Change it as the first step in the update process.
+All data sets needed are then downloaded in step 2, with the `downloadHurricaneData.py` program.
+They are all saved in a data directory specified in the configuration file.
+Step 3 is to run `annualDataUpdate.py` program, which now creates just two different shapefiles,  a Tracks shapefile, containing one attributed polyline for each storm, and a Segments shapefile, containing many polylines per storm, where each line represents the track segment from one time observation up to the next one.
+Storms that are missing all information about wind speed and Minimum Pressure are entered with all other storms.

-In the HHT data update process, these four shapefiles are then loaded into an SQL database of the Tracks (both Good and Missing) and Segments (again, both Good and Missing).
+In the current (Oct.
+2019) HHT data update process, these shapefiles are then loaded into an SQL database of the Tracks and Segments.
 That database is what is actually used by the HHT web application.

+Version 3, when released will use a PostgreSQL database instead fo relying on shapefiles.

 For additional information, contact: